jeremytubbs/laravel-deepzoom/README.md

 This package utilizes my deepzoom package: https://github.com/jeremytubbs/deepzoom

 ### Usage
-The laravel package provides an artisan command to queue the image tiling command.
+Artisan command to queue image tiling:
 ```sh
 php artisan deepzoom:tile
 ```

 The artisan command accepts an image argument, as well as; filename and folder options.
-If no image argument is provided you will recieve a prompt to enter a image.
-The image path is based off the `source_pth' defined in the  `deepzoom.php` config file.
+If no image argument is provided you will recieve a prompt to enter an image name.
+The image path is based off the `source_path' defined in the `deepzoom.php` config file.

 ```sh
 php artisan deepzoom:tile KISS.jpg --filename=kiss --folder=keep-it-simple-stupid